-The Audit Committee of our Board of Directors has appointed Deloitte & Touche LLP and Deloitte S.A. (together "Deloitte"), to be our independent registered certified public accounting firm for the year ending December 31, 2011 and to be our certified auditor for the Luxembourg statutory accounts described below.
+The Audit Committee of our Board of Directors has appointed Deloitte & Touche LLP to be our independent registered certified public accounting firm for the year ending December 31, 2011 and Deloitte S.A. to be our certified auditor for all statutory accounts as required by Luxembourg law for the same period.
 The Audit Committee has further directed that such appointment be submitted for approval by our shareholders at the Annual Meeting.
 If the shareholders do not approve the appointment of Deloitte, the Audit Committee may, in its sole discretion, reevaluate the engagement of the independent auditors.